proxytype/PE-Container/README.md

 # PEContainer
-use PE features for store files in sections and export them using extractor methof
+use PE features for store files in sections and export them using extractor method.

 ## PECombiner
 create new sections in the extractor header and write file for each section, saved new file with all the data to be executed.